husbycodereis/starter_mvvm_v2/README.md

 * Search Screen
   1. Search feature implemented with a throttle helper method.
 The method adds a delay between each keyboard entry.
 Once the user completes typing, then the search request with the given query is initiated.
   2. Cancel button to clean search query entry

+* Detail Screen
+  1. See movie details, ratings, description
+  2. Add or remove a movie from favorites
+  3. Add or remove a movie from watchlist
+  4. Get movie favorite & watchlist status from cache

+* Favorites Screen
+  1.

 ### Optional Implementations(Bonus)